Trace anomaly as signature of conformality in neutron stars

 For all these data $\nta \sim 0$ within the error at relatively low energy density.
 Note that the red dash-dotted curve in Fig.~\ref{fig:NS} follows from the analysis including pQCD as an input~\cite{Gorda:2022jvk}, which makes the tendency $\nta \sim 0$ more apparent.

-Overall, Fig.~\ref{fig:NS} shows that the (normalized) trace anomaly monotonically decreases with increasing $\varepsilon$.
+Fig.~\ref{fig:NS} shows that the (normalized) trace anomaly in the present experimental range monotonically decreases with increasing $\varepsilon$.
 At asymptotically high density $\Delta\to 0$ should be eventually reached.
-It is highly nontrivial that the NS observations favor $\Delta\sim 0$ at intermediate $\varepsilon$, well below the asymptotic density.
-Here, we elucidate that this quick approach to conformality gives rise to a prominent peak in $v_s^2$.
+It is nontrivial that the NS observations favor $\Delta\sim 0$ at intermediate $\varepsilon$, well below the asymptotic density.
+Here, we elucidate that this quick approach to conformality causes a prominent peak in $v_s^2$.
 We emphasize that, even if the behavior toward $\Delta \to 0$ is monotonic in $\varepsilon$, $v_s^2 > 1/3$ can be induced.

-The minimal parametrization of monotonically decreasing $\nta$ is,
+The minimal parametrization of monotonically decreasing $\nta$ is